 Choice appears in many forms.
 It appears in the act of trying to associate meanings with physical states, in trying to define an axiom set which fixes the truth judgments, in trying to justify the axiom selection based on a set of goals, and in trying to justify the goals in terms of some moral values.
 However, if you have gone sufficiently far in kicking the can of choice down the road, there comes a point where you hit a wall.
 At that point, you must say that the choice is not based on something outside, but something innate.

-If you have kicked the can of choice, it appears that you have found a “mechanism” that explains choice.
+If you have kicked the can of choice, it appears that you have found a “mechanism” that explains the choice.
 For instance, if you are trying to explain the choice of an interpretation, you can justify it by choosing a language in which the mapping between words and meanings is fixed.
 By picking that language, you can claim that the problem of mental interpretation has been solved.
 But you have only kicked the choice by one step.
 This isn’t the only step, of course.
 You are permitted to kick it a few more steps, as seen above.
-But there is a limit to how many times you can push this problem backwards.
-Ultimately you arrive at a kind of choice which simply cannot be pushed back to something more “idea-like”; it can only be pushed into something that is “consciousness”.
+But there is a limit to how many times you can push this problem backward.
+Ultimately you arrive at a kind of choice that simply cannot be pushed back to something more “idea-like”; it can only be pushed into something that is “consciousness”.
 Thus, we can say that the choice of meaning can be reduced to the choice of axioms; the choice of axioms can be reduced to the choice of goals; the choice of goals can be reduced to the choice of morality.
-(These are just examples; we we saw above, these relations can also be inverted.)
+(These are just examples; we saw above, these relations can also be inverted.)
 But what do you reduce your choice of morals to?

 The Relation to Sāńkhya Philosophy

 Sāńkhya is a theory of matter in which conscious choices are gradually objectified into matter.
 The first step of this objectification involves the choice of morality; this is called mahattattva.
 It is the idealization of how choice must operate.
 Once the choice of morality has been made, the choices of goals are made automatically to fulfill that goal of righteousness; this is called ego.
-Once the goals have been decided, a set of axioms or assumptiosn are determined; this is called the intellect.
+Once the goals have been decided, a set of axioms or assumptions are determined; this is called the intellect.
 To judge the truth of the claims, the claims must be consistent with all the axioms.
 From the choice of axioms, different kinds of propositions are created; this is called the mind.
 Once the propositions have been produced, they are gradually objectified into things and actions; these are called the gross visible world.
 The choices that appear in the visible world are fixed by the mind, the choices visible in the mind are fixed by the intellect, the choices in the intellect are fixed by the ego, the choices in the ego are fixed by morality.
 The choices of morality are fixed by consciousness.

-Consciousness therefore sets the world rolling by choosing a type of morality (in the ideal case).
-From this morality, goals of happiness are created, from the goals beliefs or axioms are created, from the beliefs, meanings are created, and from the meanings actions and things are created.
+Consciousness, therefore, sets the world rolling by choosing a type of morality (in the ideal case).
+From this morality, goals of happiness are created, from the goals beliefs or axioms are created, from the beliefs, meanings are created, and from the meanings, actions, and things are created.
 Thus, once the definition of morality has been chosen, there is a mechanism for selecting goals.
 Once the goals have been selected, there is a mechanism for choosing the axioms.
 Once the axioms have been chosen, there is a mechanism for creating meanings.
 Once the meanings have been selected, there is a mechanism for converting the meanings into sensations and activities.
 There isn’t hence a single mechanism for choice; there are many of them.
 But all these mechanisms depend on a choice of morality.